sourcegraph/sourcegraph-public-snapshot/client/backstage-common/README.md

 }
 ```

 The two important edits are changing the values for the properties `main`, `type` to point to the `dist` directory.

 4. We can now copy the directory to wherever we want, like the Sourcgraph repo `cp plugins/backstage-plugin-test ~/sourcegraph/client/backstage/test`.

 5. Depending on the type of plugin that was generated, a dependency entry was added to either the `packages/app/package.json or `packages/backend/packages.json`.
-Now the that plugin has been 'moved' we don't want Backstage to still refer to these locations so remove the plugin with `yarn workspace backend remove <name>`or`yarn workspace app remove <name>`.
+Now that the plugin has been 'moved' we don't want Backstage to still refer to these locations, so remove the plugin with `yarn workspace backend remove <name>`or`yarn workspace app remove <name>`.

 ### Run the plugin with Backstage / Local Development